VTIAN14/Zacros_Acceleration_Assistant/README.md

 Now the species chasing Function can set the different interval(or temperature) May 22

+Now the species chasing Function has the visualizing function.
+June 28
 ### Update Log – March 31, 2025
 #### Added TPD Plot Functionality: